Popular Subject Areas

-Through the International Business & Cultural Studies summer program at the UEP, you can choose from several business and humanities-based courses.
+Through the International Business & Cultural Studies summer program at the PUEB, you can choose from several business and humanities-based courses.
 Subjects offered include business practicalities, marketing, history, and culture or politics.
 All courses are instructed in English and are taught by host university faculty.
 Classmates are ISA students, as well as other visiting international students.

 Students must have a minimum grade point average of 2.50.